researchgraph/arc-graph-test/README.md

 The objectives are:

-* Analyse the data and identify some data insights
+* Analyse the data and identify some data insights (one or two)
-* Create PowerBI reports that describes the insight and related aspects such as related variables
+* Create PowerBI reports that describe the insights and related aspects such as related variables
 * Improves style of the PowerBI report by adding creative/innovative design ideas